15% OFF YOUR FIRST ORDER

 A natural pet spray will add a therapeutic quality to the reduction of odor, and contribute to your pet’s behavior and well-being.
 It is a way to keep pets clean and safe in that time between baths, or on-the-go.
 Also, since the substances used in natural pet sprays are environmentally-friendly, you don’t have to fear using it in the home.

 Natural pet sprays are generally non-toxic and are safe to use around children and other sensitive individuals (like nursing/expecting women, and the elderly).
+Remember to consult with your doggy doctor, since not all dogs react in the same way even when the oils are heavily diluted.

-Benefits Of Lemongrass And Citronella For Dogs
+Benefits Of Natural Ingredients For Dogs

 Lemongrass leaves in bunches.

-Benefits Of Lavender For Dogs
+Benefits Of Herbs For Dogs

-DIY Natural Pet Spray Recipe With Lavender
+DIY Natural Pet Spray Recipe

 Lavender in field.